Spanish Reading Stories Books

 Feature Gaps vs Competitors

-- Spaced-repetition algorithms (available in Memrise but absent here)
+- Real-time pronunciation scoring (available in Talkback: AI Language Learning but absent here)

-- Real-time AI conversational feedback (available in Praktika but absent here)
+- Spatial repetition systems (available in Kana Town but absent here)

 Key Takeaways